1ynxy/mesh-net/README.md

 This packet is just game data.
 It will be forwarded around the network but not parsed and acted upon.

 NEWCONN == 1:
-Contains a HOST_UUID that must be associated with the SOURCE_UUID and added to the network image.
+Contains a HOST_UUID that must be associated with the SOURCE_UUID in the header.

 REMCONN == 2:
 Contains a PEER_UUID of the peer that has lost connection to the network and should be removed.